-A retired dock worker, Len’s funds were limited and he wouldn’t search for excitement anyway, he missed his wife.
+A retired dock worker, Len’s funds were limited and he wouldn’t search for excitement anyway, he missed his wife and didn’t like to do things alone.
 The shape of his butt on the worn couch was testament to what he did most days.
 He would die sad and quietly.

 Every few days he would wander down to the local market, spending time going through fake antiques that he would never buy.
 Sniffing unusual vegetables he would never try.
 He was a man of routine.
 With his eczema he didn’t try anything new in case it flared up.

 Halfway home he realized he didn’t get onions.
 Sighing in frustration he knew he would have to go back.
-Caramelized onions were part of the experience.
+Caramelized onions were part of the experience and Bekka’s favorite.
 A ways down the road he noticed another greengrocer who also had potted plants available.
 Chrysanthemums, herbs, tulips and hyacinth’s abounded and brightened his day.
 He wished he had money for one for Bekka but it was onions or a plant.
 He bought them and went on his way.

 Back home the smell of onions, garlic and burgers made his stomach growl but he waited for his daughter.
 Ping.

 Pushing his glasses up his nose he read the text from her.

 ‘Dad, I’m so sorry’ her text said.
 She was stuck at work.
 That decision saved her life and cost him his.
 Disappointment showed on his face but not his message back.

 ‘More for me’ he said with a smiley face that took him forever to find.
 Often he sent the wrong one prompting a call from her asking why he sent a crying face!